Jenkins User Event CPH

 Such a build farm requires a dedicated support team and monitoring/maintenance tooling.
 IT only provides the computer and maintain the OS, but all Jenkins stuff is under the hands of a dedicated team.
 They evaluate plugins and core upgrades, educate teams, and analyse errors.

 With 45Gb for a single full android build, they have to monitor available disk space, and developed maintenance scripts to delete old build artifacts and cleanup /tmp.
-They also use a local git mirror to speed-up cloning, and integrated with CFEngine-managed infrastructure to ensure no update occurs as a slave is running a build.
+They also use a local git mirror to speed-up cloning, and integrated with CFEngine-managed infrastructure to ensure no update occurs as a agent is running a build.
 They also significantly optimized build speed by switching from NFS to SAN, and are now evaluating XFS.

-Remaining issue is about jenkins build queue (subject discussed on Jenkins Code Camp) because a 9 in the morning, thousand users connect to jenkins master and the UI widget to expose the queue status hits the queue synchronisation bottleneck.
+Remaining issue is about jenkins build queue (subject discussed on Jenkins Code Camp) because a 9 in the morning, thousand users connect to jenkins controller and the UI widget to expose the queue status hits the queue synchronisation bottleneck.

 Next talk was mine, exposing Jenkins Enterprise and demonstrating one ouf our Enterprise plugins.
 I’m not pleased by my talk, both because my english is crappy (maybe you already noticed?) and also because I was not confident with the standard JE slides.
 Assuming I had more time to prepare this talk, and as a tribute to this Danish event, I’d have used a bunch of lego bricks pictures to present Cloudbee plugins.
 So I quickly left the slides to run a demo, setting-up Jenkins Enterprise to run pre-tested commits.
 Hope you enjoyed the talk.

 Last talk was Lars one, exposing praqma "_Corporate approach to opensource".
 This light, generalist talk was welcome as last one after a heavy-technical afternoon.
 Lars exposed reason to switch to open-source :